Tips for Writing the Perfect Design Brief

-Clearly understanding your customer’s behaviour and needs allows you to put a scope on your project when going through the creative process of the design.
+Note: Understanding your customer’s behavior and needs allows you to put a scope on your project when going through the creative process of the design.
 This is not only efficient but cost-effective.

-Imagine moving with the creative design without fully understanding what your customers want?
-You’ll be spending on a packaging project that might not resonate with your customers at all.
+Imagine moving with the creative design without fully understanding what your customers want.
+You’ll be spending money on a packaging project that might not resonate with your customers at all.

-The customer journey map is another great example to help you learn about your customer in a more visual and graphical way.
+The customer journey map is another excellent example to help you learn about your customers more visually and graphically.